raul23/learning-chinese/grammar.rst

 Measure words
 =============
-Use a measure word in a sentence when stating the quantity of a thing (e.g. apple, friend).
+Use a measure word (MW) in a sentence when stating the quantity of a thing (e.g. apple, friend).
 The measure word to be used depends on the type of the thing.

 `:star:`

-   Rule: number + measure word + noun
+   Rule for MW : number + measure word + noun

 |